themedef/go-hermes/TRANSACTION.md

 ```go
 err := tx.SetNX(ctx, "key", value, ttl)
 ```
+**Description:**
-Sets the key only if it does not exist.
+Sets the key only if it does not already exist.
-**Rollback**: Deletes the key if it was created by this operation.
+**Rollback:** Deletes the key if it was newly created by this operation.

 ---